newsha999/ai-baby-food-web-app/README.md

 ### Data Privacy

 - Recipe generation happens client-side
-- Ingredient data is sent to Groq's API (not stored locally)
+- Ingredient data is sent to Groq's API for processing
 - No user data is persisted or tracked
-- Always supervise children during cooking
+- Users are responsible for food safety practices

 ---